East Finchley Cemetery: War graves

 There are 75 Commonwealth service war burials of World War I in the cemetery, most in the War Graves plot in the cemetery's northwest corner that was set aside for military burials in 1916, and 79 of World War II (including two unidentified British soldiers), besides ten 'Non War graves' that the Commonwealth War Graves Commission maintains.
 A Screen Wall memorial, behind the Cross of Sacrifice, records the names of the 20 World War II casualties who were cremated at the St Marylebone Crematorium.
 There are also special memorials to eight World War I servicemen whose graves could not be marked by headstones.

 Transport

-The cemetery is situated near the North Circular Road (A406) en lies between East Finchley and Finchley Central stations, both on the Northern Line.
+The cemetery is situated near the North Circular Road (A406) and lies between East Finchley and Finchley Central stations, both on the Northern Line.